bulutbekdemir/ESP32_WifiManager/README.md

 If anyone wants to change any parameter of wifiManager, can use menuconfig every parameter of application is defined in KConfig file.

+Now, you can choose two types of SSID for your ESP32:
+- You can use dynamic naming with a prefix.
+Dynamic means, it differs from device to device because it makes SSID postfix is unique MAC of used esp32.
+- You can use static ssid, this feature is the default.

 ## __Usage__

 Due to its a first stable version; you should config some parameters of your menuconfig with your own, these parameters are: